Tomas-Zazueta/zazueta.info/pages/about.md

 I went to HS at Don Bosco Tech, where I first learned to code.

-I went to college at UC Irvine, graduating with a BS in Computer Science.
+I went to college at UC Irvine, graduating with a Bachelor's in Computer Science.

 Most importantly, I am part of a very exclusive club - people with **Zazueta** surnames.